auroranockert/aurora.rs/README.md

 Demo
 ----

-You should be able to run aurora.rs if you have some `.wav` files in the same directory, but it doesn't actually do anything right now.
+You should be able to run aurora.rs if you have a `test-float.wav` file in the same directory, it transcodes it to a `output.wav` which has signed 16-bit samples.

 Authors